Three Chain Selection Rules

 Recall this situation:

 In HCR and GHOST miners are advised to mine over the blocks they heard about first.
-In particular, the only way to determine whether or is the ultimate successor is to wait for sufficiently long and see where the wind blows.
+In particular, the only way to determine whether AA or BB is the ultimate successor is to wait for sufficiently long and see where the wind blows.

 In contrast, in PoEM, you can read off the blocks themselves which will be preferred by a miner, which can give more certainty that, as their analysis shows, translates to faster transaction confirmation.

-Note that it would be unfair to call this property a criticism of PoEM.
-It only establishes that PoEM can't guarantee something we already know HCR and GHOST can't guarantee either.
 In fact, no chain selection rule can guarantee which side of the fork is going to win, because that's a form of deterministic finality.
-In other words, the existence of a chain rule with such a strong guarantee will contradict the theorem.
+In other words, the existence of a chain rule with such a strong guarantee will contradict the 3f+13f+1 theorem.

 However, these benefits are not without costs, as we will see in the sequel.